MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 ### Index Functions Take Flexible Arguments

-Note that, aside from the definition and type limitations described in the rest of this chapter, there are no restrictions on the values that can be passed as index parameters, allowing for intricate programmatic behavior when using index syntax.
-For example, a data structure might take a default value if the index is out of bounds:
+Note that, aside from the definition and type limitations described in the rest of this chapter, Move places no restrictions on the values your index syntax method takes as parameters.
+This allows you to implement intricate programmatic behavior when defining index syntax, such as a data structure that take a default value if the index is out of bounds:

 ```
 #[syntax(index)]